flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ![](/images/2017-05-18-Mandarine/1-architecture-step-6.png)

-1. First you need to create the Index associated with the subtiles.
+1. First you need to create the Index associated with the subtitles.
 Click on the button **Create Index** to create the Index.
 This step is only required once.
 If you want to clear the Azure Search database you can click on **Delete Index** button.</p>

 ![](/images/2017-05-18-Mandarine/ui-6.png)

-2. Once the Index is created, select the subtile file you want to import and click on the button **Populate the Index with subtiles**.
+2. Once the Index is created, select the subtitle file you want to import and click on the button **Populate the Index with subtitles**.
 You can repeat this step for each subtitle file.</p>

 ![](/images/2017-05-18-Mandarine/ui-6-1.png)